 You can buy pure cranberry juice on iHerb.

 Fruit juices are packed with vitamins and antioxidants, which are beneficial for the body.
 But, we shouldn’t depend on them for our hydration.
-They’re packed with sugar and calories as well.
+They’re packed with sugar and calories.

-For instance, a 10 oz glass of cranberry juice contains about 155 calories and 34g of sugars!
-Most people should avoid regular consumption of high amounts of cranberry or any other fruit juice.
-Especially, if you want to lose weight.
+For instance, a 10 oz glass of cranberry juice contains many calories and sugar!
+Most people should avoid the regular consumption of high amounts of cranberry or any other fruit juice.

 Actually, the best way to stay hydrated is to drink a lot of water, and consume a wide variety of foods high in electrolytes.
 Whole fruits, vegetables, seeds, and nuts are great dietary sources of electrolytes.

-Pistachios, sunflower seeds, chia seeds, flaxseeds, and pumpkin seeds are also particularly rich in potassium!
+- potassium: Pistachios, sunflower seeds, chia seeds, flaxseeds, and pumpkin seeds are also particularly rich in potassium!
 Avocado is the richest fruit in potassium.
 It hydrates you as it’s high in water and electrolytes.

 So, drinking a lot of water and following a healthy, well-balanced, plant-based diet is enough to constantly stay well hydrated.